Dala horse craft

 Join us for a traditional Swedish Christmas church service led (in Swedish) by a priest from the Swedish Church in New York.

 A festive and traditional Swedish Christmas Smörgåsbord will be catered by Tre Kronor.
 Tomten (Santa) will be on hand to give julklappar (presents) to all the children.
 There will be a Lucia procession and everyone is welcome to dance around the Christmas tree.
-Reservations are required and can be made here.
+Tickets can be bought here.

 The Swedish American Museum wishes you all a